Echo & the Bunnymen (album): Background

 On 31 December 1985, de Freitas went to New Orleans with the road crew on a drug binge and there announced his resignation from the band.
 Hence, the band faced 1986 with a commitment to record an album, but without their drummer—a musician who was considered fundamental to the band's creative success.
 They hired former Haircut One Hundred drummer Blair Cunningham for the spring 1986 tour of the United States; however, he did not fit in, and, after the tour, left to join the Pretenders.
 The band then hired former ABC drummer David Palmer, and recorded a few sessions with producer Gil Norton for the new album.
 However, Palmer decided by July 1986 that he did not want to remain with the band.
 As he left the band, de Freitas returned to the United Kingdom and expressed a wish to rejoin.
-Uncertain of de Freitas's commitment to the band, and his fragile mental state, they took him back as a hired hand rather than a full member.
+Uncertain of de Freitas's commitment to the band, and his fragile mental state, they took him back as a session musician rather than a full member.
 Now with the line-up that would record Echo & the Bunnymen, the band gave a live television appearance for the BBC in September 1986 when they played two new songs, "The Game" and "Lips Like Sugar".
-According to Will Sergeant, the band were under pressure from Warner Music chairman Rob Dickins to produce an album that would replicate the success of Peter Gabriel's recent number one album So: "I couldn't believe it when Rob Dickins brought us into his office and played us Peter Gabriel's album: 'I want you to sound like this!'
+According to Will Sergeant, the band were under pressure from Warner Music chairman Rob Dickins to produce an album that would replicate the success of Peter Gabriel's recent number one album So (1986): "I couldn't believe it when Rob Dickins brought us into his office and played us Peter Gabriel's album: 'I want you to sound like this!'
 I think he escaped with his life that day."